 Voice/Piano Lessons (ages 5-adult) are also available and provide students with solid foundation in piano studies as well as voice with a 60 minute private lesson (covering both voice and piano within the time period).

-About our Faculty:
+About our Vocal Instructors:

 The Voice Faculty at the Louisiana Academy of Performing Arts hold degrees from some of the best universities for vocal pedagogy in the country including Loyola University of New Orleans, the University of New Orleans, Tulane University New Orleans, Southeastern University, Berklee College of Music, the University of Miami, the University of Denver, Florida State University, the Manhattan School of Music, Louisiana State University, and more.
 The faculty at LAAPA use a variety of nationally recognized texts such as 24 Italian Songs and Arias, Folk Songs for Solo Singers, Kid's Musical Theatre Collection, Full Voice Workbook Series, and various others depending on the interests of the student.
 Our teachers are also active performers and perform locally with various groups around the city of New Orleans.